Spatial correlations of charm and anticharm quarks at hadronisation: Summary

 \section{Summary}

-In this work, we propose to test the locality of heavy-quark creation by studying the momentum correlation of $c$- and $\bar{c}$-hadrons produced in heavy-ion collisions at collision energies with the mean multiplicity of $c\bar{c}$ pairs below one.
+In this work, we propose to study the spatial correlation of charm-anticharm quarks at hadronisation by measuring the momentum correlation of charm-anticharm hadrons produced in central heavy-ion collisions at collision energies with the mean multiplicity of $c-\bar{c}$ pairs below one.

-We show that the azimuthal correlations of charm hadrons observed in an experiment are sensitive to whether $c$ and $\bar{c}$ quarks are emitted locally, close to each other in the coordinate space, or they have distant, ultimately uncorrelated, emission points.
-Beyond its fundamental significance, the locality test will provide important input for modelling charm quark interaction with a nuclear medium.
+We show that, in particular, the azimuthal correlations of charm and anticharm hadrons observed in an experiment are sensitive to the form of the spatial correlation function of the quarks at hadronisation.
+Furthermore, we discuss the possibility of correcting the results for smearing by the hadronisation and other processes that smear independently the charm and anticharm hadron momenta.
+As a result, the correlation function in the opening angle of flow velocities of $c$ and $\bar{c}$ quarks at hadronisation can be obtained.
+In the case of central heavy-ion collisions, the correlation function is isotropic in the transverse plane, and it is equal to the spatial correlation function in the azimuthal opening angle between vectors given by the quark hadronisation points.

+The experimental results on the spatial correlation function will allow testing different assumptions on the $c$ and $\bar{c}$ quark creation and subsequent transport in the dense medium.
+In particular, we hope to explore the possibility of observing the apparent teleportation of charm and anticharm quarks in the future publication.

-Since the emission of multiple, uncorrelated, pairs of $c$- and $\bar{c}$-hadrons from a single collision would spoil the wanted correlations, it is mandatory to perform the measurements at sufficiently low collision energies, granting a low production probability of multiple-charm pairs.
-The proposed method can also be used for bottom hadrons.
+Since the production of multiple pairs of charm and anticharm hadrons in a single collision may spoil the wanted two-particle correlations, it is recommended that the measurements be performed at sufficiently low collision energies, granting a low production probability of multiple charm pairs.
+The proposed method can also be used for hadrons carrying bottom and anti-bottom quarks.

-As a quantitative example, we consider charm hadron measurements in head-on Pb+Pb collisions at the CERN SPS.
-Assuming typical values of data-taking parameters for the NA61/SHINE experiment at SPS, we show that the required measurements would need a data-taking rate of 10k~Hz or more.
-These rates are easily allowed by the current detector technologies.
-Thus, the corresponding measurements should be possible by the upgraded \NASixtyOne and the new NA60++ experiments after the CERN LS3 upgrade period.
+As a quantitative example, we consider charm and anti-charm hadron measurements in central Pb+Pb collisions at the CERN SPS.
+Assuming typical values of data-taking parameters for the NA61/SHINE experiment at SPS, we show that the required measurements would need a data-taking rate of 10 kHz or more.
+These rates are easily allowed by the current detector technologies~\cite{Liu:2024hcq}.
+Thus, the corresponding measurements may be possible by the upgraded \NASixtyOne~\cite{NA61:2014lfx} and the recently proposed DICE/NA60+~\cite{Ahdida:2845241} experiments after the CERN LS3 upgrade period.